vuestorefront/magento2/docs/installation-setup/installation.md

 ### 7. Get Magento Marketplace access keys

-Registry that stores Magento and other third-party packages require authentication.
-You'll need to generate access keys in the Magento Marketplace to install them.
+To use Magento registry and other third party packages you need to be authenticated.
+In order to do that, you need to generate Magento Marketplace access keys.

 Follow the [Get your authentication keys](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/connect-auth.html) guide to generate new access keys.